chauff/cse1500-web-transcripts/Lecture-8.md

 ### Unauthorized access

-In this last threat type, attackers can use functions of a Web application they should not be able to use.
-An example here is [Instagram's backend admin panel](https://www.hackread.com/instagram-hacked-researcher-gets-admin-panel-access/) which was accessible on the Web (it should have been only accessible from the internal Instagram network).
+In this last threat type, attackers can use functions of a web application they should not be able to use.
+An example here is [Instagram's backend admin panel](https://www.hackread.com/instagram-hacked-researcher-gets-admin-panel-access/) which was accessible on the web (it should have been only accessible from the internal Instagram network).

 ## What are applications vulnerable to?

-In order to effectively secure a Web application we need to know what the most frequent security issues are.
+In order to effectively secure a web application we need to know what the most frequent security issues are.
 Let's turn to the [Cyber security risk report 2016 published by HPE](https://www.thehaguesecuritydelta.com/media/com_hsd/report/57/document/4aa6-3786enw.pdf) to answer this question.
 For this report, several thousand applications (mobile, web, desktop) were sampled and their security was probed.
 The most important **software security issues** for web and mobile applications are the following (p.
 56 of the report, reported as percentage of scanned applications):

 ![Web and mobile security](img/L8-security-report-1.png)

-In general, mobile applications are more vulnerable than Web applications; the worst issues were found in the *security features* category, which includes authentication, access control, confidentiality and cryptography issues.
+In general, mobile applications are more vulnerable than web applications; the worst issues were found in the *security features* category, which includes authentication, access control, confidentiality and cryptography issues.
 99% of mobile applications had at least one issue here.
 The *environment* category is also problematic with 77% of web applications and 88% of mobile applications having an issue here - this refers to server misconfigurations, improper file settings, sample files and outdated software versions.
 The third category to mention is *Input validation and representation* which covers issues such as cross-site scripting and SQL injection (we cover those issues later in this lecture), which is present in most mobile applications and 44% of web applications.
-The latter is actually surprising, as a lot of best practices of how to secure Web applications exist - clearly though, these recommendations are often ignored.
+The latter is actually surprising, as a lot of best practices of how to secure web applications exist - clearly though, these recommendations are often ignored.

 If we zoom in on the non-mobile applications, the ten most commonly occurring vulnerabilities are the following (p.
 57 of the report, reported are the percentage of applications and the median vulnerability count):

 ![Top 10 vulnerabilities](img/L8-security-report-2.png)

 Some of these vulnerabilities you should already recognize and be able to place in context, specifically *Cookie Security: cookie not sent over SSL* and *Cookie Security: HTTPOnly not set*.
 The vulnerability *Privacy violation: autocomplete* should intutively make sense: auto-completion is a feature provided by modern browsers; browsers store information submitted by the user through `<input>` fields.
 The browser can then offer autocompletion for subsequent form with similar field names.
 If sensitive information is stored in this manner, a malicious actor can provide a form to a user that is then auto-filled with sensitive values and transmitted back to the attacker.
 For this reason, it is often worthwhile to [switch off autocompletion](https://developer.mozilla.org/en-US/docs/Web/Security/Securing_your_site/Turning_off_form_autocompletion) for sensitive input fields.
-Lastly, we will also discuss the *Hidden field* vulnerability later in this lecture - it provides developers with a simple manner of including data that should not be seen/modified by users when a `<form>` is submitted (for instance, a Web portal may offer the same form on every single Web page and the hidden field stores a numerical identifier of the page).
-However,as with any data sent to the browser, with a bit of knowledge about the Web developer tools available in browsers, the user can easily change the hidden field values, making them a vulnerability.
+Lastly, we will also discuss the *Hidden field* vulnerability later in this lecture - it provides developers with a simple manner of including data that should not be seen/modified by users when a `<form>` is submitted (for instance, a web portal may offer the same form on every single web page and the hidden field stores a numerical identifier of the page).
+However,as with any data sent to the browser, with a bit of knowledge about the web developer tools available in browsers, the user can easily change the hidden field values, making them a vulnerability.

 Taking a slightly higher-level view, the top five violated security categories across all scanned applications were the following (p.
 59 of the report, reported are the percentage of applications violating a category):